jbinto/redux-voting-client/README.md

 * ~~`mocha` won't automatically reload `.jsx` files in `test/components` when called with `--watch`.
 It does call these tests manually, it's just not watching the files. grr.~~

 **FIXED:** Specify `--watch-extensions jsx` on the `test:watch` scrpit.

+* Hot reloading doesn't work on `index.jsx`.
+This is a known issue, as per [react-hot-loader troubleshooting](https://github.com/gaearon/react-hot-loader/blob/master/docs/Troubleshooting.md#the-following-modules-couldnt-be-hot-updated-they-would-need-a-full-reload).
+Basically, you can't hot-reload the root component, which is currently `index.jsx`.
+Instead, you should wrap everything in a top-level App component, which never changes.
+(I believe this is going to be required when we introduce `react-router` shortly anyhow.)